 Filing a claim for disability benefits through the federal VA is actually a legal process.
 In order to receive benefits and compensation, you must file a claim with the United States proving eligibility through legal, military and medical evidence.

-Though it is possible to file a claim yourself (just as it is possible to represent yourself in a court of law), it is highly recommended that you seek the free assistance of a veteran service officer (VSO) employed or certified by the Oregon Department of Veterans’ Affairs.
+Though it is possible to file a claim yourself (just as it is possible to represent yourself in a court of law), it is highly recommended that you seek the free assistance of an accredited veteran service officer (VSO).

-Available at the statewide level and in every county, VSOs represent veterans, their dependents and survivors through each stage of the claims process, including appeals.
+VSO assistance is available in every county and several federally recognized tribes.
+VSOs represent veterans, their dependents and survivors through each stage of the claims process, including appeals.

 How to File a Claim

-Step 1: File a Claim through Your Local VSO
+Step 2: Obtain Evidence and File a Claim Through Your Local VSO